 Our Aberjona, Winchester, and Woburn Rehabilitation and Nursing Centers provide post acute, rehabilitative and skilled nursing services in a supportive, compassionate environment, complete with top quality amenities and opportunities for gracious living.

-When you enter a Salter HealthCare center, you'll immediately sense our commitment to excellence.
+When you enter, you'll immediately sense our commitment to excellence.
 Our elegant décor, attention to detail, talented professionals and resident-centered approach to guest relations truly exemplify our dedication to delivering the highest caliber of healthcare.

 The patient or someone designated by the patient must file a Medicaid application with the Division of Medical Assistance for the Commonwealth of Massachusetts in order to determine if you are eligible for Medicaid.
 For additional questions/concerns, you may call the Medicaid Office at 800-841-2900.